Oteiza: History

-The nobleman García Almoravid enjoyed rents from collazos of the location until they were confiscated by the Crown after the Navarrería War (1276 - 1278), at which time they amounted to 65 salaries, 13 cahices and a half of wheat and as many barley.
+The nobleman García Almoravid enjoyed rents from collazos of the location until they were confiscated by the Crown after the War of the Navarrería (1276–1278), at which time they amounted to 65 salaries, 13 cahices and a half of wheat and as many barley.
 In turn, Irache continued to perceive in the village the pecha of his farmers, with whom he sustained a lawsuit that was sentenced in 1315.
 In that same century the claustría of the cathedral of Pamplona owned inheritances in its term.
 King Juan II of Aragón weakened in 1456 to his neighbors of the pecha that owed to the Crown by the services rendered in the civil war.

 Oteiza had 458 inhabitants in 1786, and 1,042 in 1857.
 Its parochial church was dedicated to San Miguel after incorporating in 1736 the consecrated one to San Salvador.

 In 1921, Oteiza was already included in La Solana, although in the late Middle Ages it was linked within the villas of the Estellea Ribera.
 During the Modern Age and until 1845 it was again in the valley, but with its peculiar condition as a village.
 That year happened to be municipality of common regime and shortly after (in 1852) Baigorri happened to be jurisdiction of Oteiza.

 It had two parishes until 1736 when, because it was threatened to be financially ruined.
 These were the churches of El Salvador and San Miguel, which the first was added to the San Miguel parish.
 In 1802, there was a parish priest and four beneficiaries; the first was presented by the neighbors, and the other four by the parish priest or the king, according to the month in which they vacated.

 In 1847, it had two schools: one for children, frequented by about 40 and endowed with two thousand reais, and the other for girls, to which many others used to go.
 At that time, a flour mill was operating in Oteiza.

 In 1885, there was evidence of the existence of a hospital in the Barrio de la Plaza, which was maintained by alms.

 In the 1920s, there was an oil mill running and Oteiza also had a soft drinks factory.